What to Know Before You Buy a Woodmizer Sawmill

 Before Purchasing, Review the Benefits and Drawbacks

 Woodmizer claims to be the “world leader in the portable sawmill industry.”
-Whether or not that's the case, there is no doubt that Woodmizer is one of the world's top manufacturers.
-Certainly, in the United States, they have become the go-to company when a sawyer is looking for a reliable, portable sawmill.
-Their products are geared toward both hobbyists and professionals and come in a variety of sizes and price points.
+Despite the truth of this claim, there is no doubt that Woodmizer is one of the world's top manufacturers.
+In the United States, they have become the go-to company when a sawyer is looking for a reliable, portable sawmill.
+Their products are geared toward hobbyists and professionals and come in a variety of sizes and price points.

 What Sets Woodmizer Apart?

 Most Woodmizer sawmills feature what they call a “cantilever design” on a monorail system.
-What this means is that the sawmill head travels down a single track, and is mounted to a single post.
-A misconception is that this is a disadvantage because it creates an inaccurate cut.
-In other words, you would think that having the saw head mounted to a single post translates into less support allowing the head to flex, resulting in a tapered cut.
-However, that is inaccurate.
-Woodmizer has overcome any flexing with a monorail system that supports the saw head on the top and bottom of the single rail track.
+What this means is that the sawmill head travels down a single track and is mounted to a single post.
+One misconception is that this creates an inaccurate cut.
+Some think that having the saw head mounted to a single post translates into less support, which causes head to flex, resulting in a tapered cut.
+However, that is an inaccurate assumption.
+Woodmizer has overcome flexing with a monorail system that supports the saw head on the top and bottom of the single rail track.